boltops-tools/terraspace-docs/_docs/cloud/backend.md

 }
 ```

-The backend.tf will get build and looks something like this:
+The built backend.tf looks something like this:

 ```hcl
 terraform {